 When developing a new drip email campaign, always set a realistic performance goal, determine your successful campaign milestone, and decide which metrics to measure in order to judge progress throughout the life of the campaign.

 Step 6: Writing the Email Copy

 Now that you understand how to develop a great campaign, it’s time to explore actually writing an attorney marketing campaign.
-We will return to this in part two of this guide, soon to be released on the James Publishing & Attorney Marketing blog.
+We will return to this in part two of this guide, soon to be released on the James Attorney Marketing & Attorney Marketing blog.

 While you’re waiting for the guide, download our free prospect content for 4 legal specialties: bankruptcy, criminal, family, and personal injury.